dmin/redux-data/docs/commands.md

 ### Create
 #### Format
 The create command, as you might expect, creates a new record in the store.
-Along with the `target` and `action` properties, command objects accept two other properties: `preset`, and `then`.
+In addition to the `target` and `action` properties, command objects may contain two other properties: `preset`, and `then`.

 ```javascript
 {